 A31.
-The Appendix of ISA (UK) 700 (Revised June 2016) includes illustrative wording to be included in the auditor's report for all entities in relation to going concern to describe the respective responsibilities of those responsible for the financial statements and the auditor in relation to going concern.^{15b}
+Illustration 1 of the Appendix15b to this ISA (UK) is an example of an auditor's report when the auditor has obtained sufficient appropriate audit evidence regarding the appropriateness of management's use of the going concern basis of accounting but a material uncertainty related to going concern exists and appropriate disclosure is made in the financial statements.
+The Appendix of ISA (UK) 700 (Revised June 2016) also includes illustrative wording to be included in the auditor's report for all entities in relation to going concern to describe the respective responsibilities of those responsible for the financial statements and the auditor in relation to going concern.